Why Should You Wear Personal Protective Equipment

 Step One: Identify the Hazard

 Before you suit up, you need to know what you're up against.
 Is it impact?
-Which means chemical?
-On top of that, heat?
-Noise?
+Think about it: chemical?
+Here's the thing — heat?
+In real terms, noise?
 Airborne junk?
 A proper risk assessment should tell you, but even on small jobs you can ask: what's the worst thing that could hit me today?

 If you don't know the hazard, you can't pick the gear.
 That's not overthinking — that's just how it works.